Avg. Base Hourly Rate (USD)

 Pipeliners typically work under the supervision of an area supervisor and/or area manager.
 They must abide by the guidelines set forth by the area supervisor as well as the Department of Transportation and Environmental Protection …Read more

-Inspect and maintain pipelines, taking action to maintain safety.
+- Inspect and maintain pipelines, taking action to maintain safety.

-Perform and support environmental clean up.
+- Perform and support environmental clean up.

-Support other teams.
+- Support other teams.

-Perform fire watch and safety tasks.
+- Perform fire watch and safety tasks.

-Respond to problems and malfunctions, improving safety.
+- Respond to problems and malfunctions, improving safety.

 How do Pipeliners Rate Their Jobs?